amanali1896/Amancoin-cryptocurrency/README.md

 19) Now when we have mined the block.
 But one thing to notice is that we have to update the blockchains in node 2 and node 3.
     To update the blockchains in those nodes, type http://127.0.0.1:5002/replace_chain and http://127.0.0.1:5003/replace_chain in nodes 2 and 3 respectively (refer demo folder image 17 where I have shown the updated blockchain for node 2.
-    Node 3 works in a similar way.).
+    Node 3 shows a similar response.).